JTurcotti/swift-proposals/fearless-types.md

 In this section, explain that just starting to use `async` functions with direct `await` calls is no problem - it's typed the same as a regular function invocation - but with futures we need to "move parts of ℋ" into a separate context to indicate that they're gone but they'll be back.
 Investigate ways to make this ergonomic.

+## Handling Value Types

+The semantics of value types differs from that discussed in most of this proposal in that providing a value typed value to two concurrent threads does not yield a race because there is not a possibility for concurrent modification.
+For structs/classes/actors, this is additionally

 ## Design Decisions to be Made

+### How should this type system handle reentrant actors?

+Violations to the heap invariant are allowed to arise during execution of method bodies, but are expected not to exist at function calls.
+In the context of reentrant actors, this implies that all possible suspension points should require the heap invariants to hold for the actor's state because new calls could be invoked while suspended.
+This could be restrictive, but is the best bet that doesn't introduce blocking in some form.

 ### Should fancier function signatures be exposed?